igreil/truecaps/README.md

 block.
 They were never meant to be used as small caps the way we use them here.
 CEDILLAS and OGONEKS can look ugly (ᴀ̨ ʜ̧ ᴋ̧ ᴊ̂ ᴊ̌ ɴ̧  ɪ̨) This is especially true if you stack them (Looking at you, HORN!) (ᴏ̛̀ ᴏ̛́ ᴏ̛̉ ᴏ̛̃)

+Some of the language files (Turkish) need more work

 ## History
 * v0.7 All usable characters (Latin-1 Supplement; Latin Extended-A, B; Latin